Webinar: Why logical layers matter, and how to use them -Watch now

 Company KPI dashboards provide enough information to drive overall strategic decisions without overwhelming users with too much detail.
 For example, a few metrics we include at Mode are spot ARR, annual customers, new customer growth, and monthly user activation rate—our team members can drill down to understand more about each dashboard item, but to make informed decisions for their department they’d need their own KPI dashboard.

-North Star company KPI dashboards help inspire everyone to work toward shared goals.
-They can be referenced in all-hands, used to set OKRs each quarter, and even displayed in common areas to foster a data-driven culture.
-However, they aren’t meant to be the only source of performance data—each team should have their own customized, interactive dashboards and KPI reporting that democratizes data for every stakeholder, analyst or not.
+However, they aren’t meant to be the only source of performance data—each team should have its own customized, interactive dashboards and KPI reporting that democratizes data for every stakeholder, analyst or not.

+Before developing an improved KPI reporting workflow, it’s important to speak with each team lead to understand their use case, technical ability, and dependencies.
 Take Conde Nast, for example, a Mode customer that wanted to transform their data culture globally.
 The BI team used Mode to build an internal data platform, called the Mode Portal, to provide a single, organized, and searchable place for the product analytics and marketing teams do analysis and share their results.

 ETL tools pipe your data from all of its various data sources to a single warehouse.
 They first extract data, then transform (enriching and normalizing it based on the best practices and the data team’s guardrails) and load it into the warehouse of your choosing.
 Read the 2022 ETL Buyer’s Guide to choose the best ETL tool for your company.